yhutter-dbm/pymig/README.md

 - [x] Implement looking at the contents of a gallery (images etc.)
   - [x] Render all images inside a gallery
 - [ ] Implement editing a gallery
+  - [ ] Create edit page (probably can reuse create page and populate with data from a model)
+  - [ ] Save edited gallery back into JSON File
 - [ ] Implement deleting a gallery
+  - [ ] Create modal confirmation dialogue.
+  - [ ] Delete Gallery from JSON File
+  - [ ] Delete entire folder structure under static/galleries for the deleted gallery
 - [ ] Implement search
 - [ ] Add error handling -> Show appropriate error page.
-  - [ ] Creating a gallery with the same name
+  - [ ] Creating / Editing a gallery with the same name
-  - [ ] When clicking on edit and the name of a gallery cannot be found
+  - [ ] Validate uploaded image file names
+  - [ ] Validate image gallery name (e.g no empty string, should not exist already etc.)
 - [ ] Add responsive design and make this look fancy
+  - [x] Switch to UIKit Framework
 - [ ] Set debug to False

 ## Ausgangslage / Motivation